 Aviation accident injuries

-Aviation accidents such as plane crashes often result in significant and catastrophic injuries, including:
+Aviation accidents such as plane and helicopter crashes often result in significant and catastrophic injuries, including:

 - Bone fractures